agibalov/ios-experiments/ScreenshotsExperiment/README.md

 # Screenshots Experiment

-Figuring out options to automate screenshots for AppStore submissions
+Figuring out options to automate screenshots for AppStore submissions.

 ## Option 1. `ImageRenderer`

 See `UsingImageRendererTests`.

-This one has difficulties with assets:
+* Easy to render any view in any state
+* Doesn't show carrier, clock, etc
+* Assets (at least colors) don't work:
   > No color named 'NiceOrange' found in asset catalog for .../ScreenshotsExperiment.app

 ## Option 2. `UIHostingController`

 See `UsingUIHostingControllerTests`.

-This one works and there are no obvious problems.
+* Easy to render any view in any state
+* Doesn't show carrier, clock, etc
+* Assets work

 ## Option 3. `XCUIApplication`

 See `UsingXCUIApplicationTests`.

-This one works and there are no obvious problems.
+* Difficult to render any view in any state - no programmatic access to the app code
+* Shows carrier, clock, etc
+* Assets work